SAINT × SIMON "ONIMS"

 Saint: You don't seem interested in giving your work a thesis.
 In 2026, when everything in art needs a statement behind it, that's almost a provocation.
 Was it a choice, or just who you are?

 Onims: Not really a choice.
-If I felt like making something heavy and loud, I'd do it — but right now, that's not what I want to come through in my work.
+If I felt like making something heavy and loud, I'd do it.
+But right now, that's not what I want to come through in my work.
 I love politically engaged art.
 I'm just not interested in being engaged inside my own pictures.
 I'd rather make something beautiful.
-I'm engaged outside of it — politically, all the way — but not in the photos.
+I'm engaged outside of it, but not in the photos.
 Maybe that changes later.

 Saint: Half-Vietnamese, half-French.
 Two visual cultures with very different histories, very different ideas of what an image should do.
 Do you feel that when you shoot?
 Is it friction, or does it just blend?

 Onims: It plays in unconsciously, a lot.
-My parents raised me around art — a lot of museums, a lot of music.
+My parents raised me around art; a lot of museums, a lot of music.
 I try to feed off both cultures.
-Right now I'm really into Vietnamese photographers.
-You pull from your own experience without meaning to, so there's always going to be a strong cultural layer underneath.
+Right now I'm really into Vietnamese photography .
+I don't really know, it's like you pull from your own experience without meaning to, so there's always going to be a strong cultural layer underneath somehow.

 Saint: Where does your work end and your subject begin?
-Do you even think about that line?
+Do you ever wonder where that boundary lies?

 __________________________________________